ChrisWatson12/Assignment/README.md

 ```
 • I haven't laptop in my room nowdays, and arranged a laptop from friend.
-• I just give my 2 to 3 hours maximum per day so its really greate challenge for me.
+• I just give my 2 to 3 hours maximum per day so its really great challenge for me.
 • So i need to complete my assignment before 20 Sep 2019 9:00 AM.
-Because my friend need his laptop urgent, so finally am done with this.
+  Because my friend need his laptop urgent,so finally am done with this.
   I know there is lots of things that could be written more proficiency.
   But i don't have time to do this.

 ```